Revelation 3 no

 3:14 “To the angel of the church in Laodicea [important and wealthy commercial center located in the Lycus valley] write: These are the words of the Amen [represented Christ’s stability and complete trustworthiness], the faithful and true [genuine as opposed to imitation] witness [the absolute truth about God], the ruler [agent as in Col. 1:16-18 and authority over whole created order] of God’s creation.

 3:15 I know your deeds, that you are neither cold [like pure invigorating waters of Colossae] nor hot [like healing/medicinal waters of Hierapolis].
-I wish you were either one or the other!
+I wish you were either one or the other [both are positive]!

 3:16 So, because you are lukewarm [tepid; spiritual lethargy; indifferent and uncommitted] – neither hot nor cold – I am about to spit you out [with disgust] of my mouth [indicates impending judgment].